RedisLabs/redislabs-docs/content/rs/security/access-control/ldap/_index.md

 Furthermore, you can configure LDAP roles using the Redis Enterprise admin console or REST API.

-Previously, you could enable LDAP authentication for admin console users by [configuring a cluster]({{<relref "/rs/security/access-control/ldap/cluster-based-ldap-authentication">}}) either through the command-line or the REST API.
+Previously, you could enable LDAP authentication for admin console users by [configuring a cluster]({{<relref "/rs/security/access-control/ldap/cluster-based-ldap-authentication">}}) either through the command line or the REST API.

 The cluster-based LDAP mechanism is supported in v6.0.20; however, the mechanism is deprecated and will be removed in a future update.